 In all cases, in order to make a booking, a deposit will be required.
 The amount of deposit varies depending on the nature of your trip and will be confirmed to you before you book.
 Where bookings include flights with airlines that require full payment in advance of booking, the full price of the flight(s) will be included in the booking deposit and will be chargeable in the event of cancellation (see below).
 The balance payment is due 12 weeks in advance of the intended departure date.
 If the booking is made less than 12 weeks before departure, the full price of the trip will be payable on booking.
 If, following the payment of a deposit at the time of booking, any balance remains unpaid within 12 weeks of the intended departure date, we reserve the right not to issue travel documentation and treat your booking as cancelled.
 In such circumstances cancellation charges will be applied as set out below.

 Payment must be made in the currency of the invoice and you will be responsible for any bank charges that may be incurred.
 Payment can be made by cheque, bank transfer, debit or credit card.
 In all cases, a booking will not be confirmed until we are in receipt of cleared funds.
-Where payment is made by credit card, we reserve the right to charge you a transaction charge of 2% (2.25% for AmEx) when your deposit and balance payments are made.
-For your peace of mind, our site is protected by Thawte and all card payments are encrypted using the internationally accepted security system, SSL.
+For your peace of mind, our site is protected by Starfield Technologies, Inc and all card payments are encrypted using the internationally accepted security system, SSL.

 It is essential and a condition of booking with Black Tomato, that you take out a comprehensive travel insurance policy to cover you before, during and after your trip.
 We will not be responsible for any costs incurred by you or any member of your party before, during or after your trip as a consequence of inappropriate or insufficient travel insurance being purchased.